1. Six Ways to Ensure the Best Screening Mammogram Interpretation

 Choose your ideal imaging facility and stick with it.

-If you have to change breast imaging facilities, let the new facility know where your last mammogram was performed.
+If you must change breast imaging facilities, tell the new facility where your last mammogram was performed.

 You will be asked to sign a waiver allowing the new facility to obtain your prior medical records.
 The new facility will then request the prior mammogram images to be sent so that they will be available for the breast radiologist at the time of your screening mammogram appointment.
 Ideally, this should be done PRIOR to your appointment so there is no delay in interpreting your mammogram.
-Many breast radiologists will not give a final interpretation for a mammogram until the prior images have arrived for comparison.
-If the location of your prior mammogram is not provided before your appointment, the interpretation of your current mammogram may be delayed while the images are requested and delivered.
+If your prior mammogram’s location is not provided before your appointment, your current mammogram’s interpretation may be delayed while the images are requested and delivered.

-If you are having any new breast symptoms, let the scheduler know at the time you schedule your appointment.
+If you are having new breast symptoms, tell the scheduler when you schedule your appointment.

 Come prepared on the day of your examination.